SherryLabs/sherry-sdk/docs/docs/api-reference/parameters/parameters.md

     label: 'Proposal ID',
     type: 'uint256', // or 'number'
     required: true,
-    description: 'The ID of the proposal to vote on.'
+    description: 'The ID of the proposal to vote on.', },
-  },
   {
     name: 'support',